Stephen Spender: Career

 Spender was discovered by T. S. Eliot, an editor at Faber and Faber, in 1933.

 His early poetry, notably Poems (1933), was often inspired by social protest.
 Living in Vienna, he further expressed his convictions in Forward from Liberalism; in Vienna (1934), a long poem in praise of the 1934 uprising of Austrian socialists; and in Trial of a Judge (1938), an antifascist drama in verse.

 At the Shakespeare and Company bookstore in Paris, which published the first edition of James Joyce's Ulysses, historic figures made rare appearances to read their work: Paul Valéry, André Gide and Eliot.
 Hemingway even broke his rule of not reading in public if Spender would read with him.
 Since Spender agreed, Hemingway appeared for a rare reading in public with him.

 In 1936, Spender became a member of the Communist Party of Great Britain.
 Harry Pollitt, its head, invited him to write for the Daily Worker on the Moscow Trials.
 In late 1936, Spender married Inez Pearn, whom he had recently met at an Aid to Spain meeting.
 She was described as "small and rather ironic" and "strikingly good-looking".

 In January 1937, during the Spanish Civil War, the Daily Worker sent Spender to Spain on a mission to observe and report on the Soviet ship Komsomol, which had sunk while carrying Soviet weapons to the Second Spanish Republic.
-He travelled to Tangier with his close friend, T. C. Worsley and tried to enter Spain via Cadiz, but they were sent back.
+He travelled to Tangier with his close friend, T. C. Worsley and tried to enter Spain via Cádiz, but they were sent back.
 They then travelled to Valencia, where Spender met Hemingway and Manuel Altolaguirre.
 A secondary (or possibly the primary) reason for his trip was an initially unsuccessful attempt to rescue his jilted lover, the "former Welsh Guardsman turned occasional prostitute" Tony Hyndman, who had left for Spain two days after Spender's marriage to join the International Brigade.
 Hyndman saw action at the Battle of Jarama in February 1937, and promptly deserted.
 He was captured and imprisoned in a Republican jail on charges of desertion and cowardice.
 Spender eventually secured his release and repatriation, in the process being forced to disclose the sexual nature of their relationship to Harry Pollitt, head of the Communist Party of Great Britain, leading shortly afterwards to his departure from the Party.